-СОМ PANY GRO OUP

-2022 2023 2023 2022

-R000 R000 R000 R000

-31. ORDINARY DIVIDENDS

-182 640 179 612 Paid 179 612 182 640

-50.0 60.0 Ordinary dividend paid per share in respect of the previous year (cents) 60.0 50.0

-32. PREFERENCE DIVIDENDS

-205 245 Paid 245 205

-410.0 490.0 Preference dividend paid per share in respect of the previous year (cents) 490.0 410.0

-The preference dividend consists of a fixed cumulative dividend of 6% per annum together with an additional dividend.
+СОМ PANY GRO OUP 2023 2024 2024 2023 R000 R000 R000 R000 179 612 215 582 31.
+ORDINARY DIVIDENDS Paid 215 582 179 612 60.0 60.0 Ordinary dividend paid per share in respect of the previous year (cents) 60.0 60.0 245 245 32.
+PREFERENCE DIVIDENDS Paid 245 245 490.0 490.0 Preference dividend paid per share in respect of the previous year (cents) 490.0 490.0 The preference dividend consists of a fixed cumulative dividend of 6% per annum together with an additional dividend.
 An additional dividend is payable only if the value of the ordinary dividend declared exceeds 10% of the nominal value of the ordinary share.
-In such cases the additional dividend is calculated as follows:

-The nominal value of the ordinary share is calculated as a percentage of the amount by which the ordinary dividend declared exceeds 10% of the nominal value of the ordinary share; or

-Every completed 5% calculated, a 1/2% is added to the preference share dividend as an additional dividend.
+In such cases the additional dividend is calculated as follows: The nominal value of the ordinary share is calculated as a percentage of the amount by which the ordinary dividend declared exceeds 10% of the nominal value of the ordinary share; or Every completed 5% calculated, a 1/2% is added to the preference share dividend as an additional dividend.

-СОМ PANY GRO OUP 2022 R000 2023 R000 2023 R000 2022 R000 - 33.
-COMMITMENTS Capital expenditure on plant and machinery Approved but not contracted 94 367 167 000 The capital expenditure will be financed from existing resources.
+PANY GRO 2023 R000 2024 R000 2024 R000 2023 R000 - 33.
+COMMITMENTS Capital expenditure on plant and machinery Approved but not contracted 106 003 94 367 The capital expenditure will be financed from existing resources.
 34. BORROWING POWERS In terms of its memorandum of incorporation, the Company's and group's borrowing powers are unlimited.
-(1 526 100) (12 822) (28) 1 670 500 - 304 848 (12 822) (28) 1 670 500 - 35.
-RELATED PARTIES Related party balances Loan accounts - Owing (to)/by related parties CTP Limited CTP Holding Executive Share Trust Caxton Share Investments Proprietary Limited Levain Proprietary Limited Safeway Publishing Proprietary Limited Mahareng Publishing Proprietary Limited Saxton Investments Proprietary Limited - Shumani Mills Communication Proprietary Limited Directors Certain members of senior management are executive directors.
+35. RELATED PARTIES During the year, the Company and its subsidiaries, in the ordinary course of business, entered into various sale and purchase transactions with fellow subsidiaries.
+These transactions occurred under terms that are no more or less favourable than those arranged with third parties.
+Related party balances 304 848 (12 822) (28) 1 670 500 352 045 (12 822) (28) 1 670 500 Loan accounts - Owing (to)/by related parties CTP Limited CTP Holding Executive Share Trust Caxton Share Investments Proprietary Limited Levain Proprietary Limited Safeway Publishing Proprietary Limited Related party transactions Dividends - Refer to note 21.
+Directors Certain members of senior management are executive directors.
 Details relating to directors' emoluments and shareholdings in the Company are disclosed in note 25 and in the directors' report respectively.
 Controlling shareholders Mr TD Moolman is a member of The Moolman Coburn Partnership, together with a number of other parties.
-In terms of an agreement concluded in October 1977, the Partnership receives a commission on the group's advertising revenue which amounted to R69,9 million (2022: R62,6 million).
-The balance owing to the partnership at the year end amounted to R6,0 million (2022: R4,2 million).
-Subsidiaries Details of investments in subsidiaries and jointly- controlled entities are disclosed in the annexure on page 82.
-Associates Details of income from associates are disclosed in the statement of profit or loss and other comprehensive income, in note 6 and in the annexure on page 83.
+In terms of an agreement concluded in October 1977, the Partnership receives a commission on the group's advertising revenue which amounted to R67,7 million (2023: R69,9 million).
+The balance owing to the partnership at the year end amounted to R5,2 million (2023: R6,0 million).
+Subsidiaries Details of investments in subsidiaries and jointly-controlled entities are disclosed in the annexure on page 82.
+Associates Details of income from associates are disclosed in the statement of profit or loss and other comprehensive income, in note 7 and in the annexure on page 83.
 Shareholders The principal shareholders of the Company are detailed in the shareholders' analysis in the directors' report.